gogins/csound-android/README.md

-The Csound for Android app is available from the Google Play Store, or may be installed from the CsoundApplication-release.apk package released from this repository.
+The Csound for Android app is available from the Google Play Store, or may be installed from the CsoundApplication-release.apk package released from this repository, or may be installed from a local build of the .apk file.

 ## Building

 First, please understand some general features of the build system, which otherwise might seem odd.
 Some details are provided below, but in general, all native build steps are performed by shell scripts calling ndk-build and SWIG, as integrating these steps into Android Studio would be complex.
-Only once the native libraries have been built, can the Csound for Android app be built in Android Studio.
+Only once all native libraries have been built and installed, can the Csound for Android app be built in Android Studio.

 First clone the Git repository at https://github.com/gogins/csound-android.